luickk/logitech-c270-sec-rev/README.md

 # Logitech C270

-Analysis of the MacOs `LogitechWebcamComponent` Framework and Hardware.
+Analysis of the MacOs `LogitechWebcamComponent` Framework and WebCam Hardware.
+The `LogitechWebcamComponent.framework` can be found in the "LogiCameraSettings_2.6.2.pkg" package or a in any other Logitech Webcam app for Mac, since it is the core lib for interacting with Logitech libraries.
-The disassambly was done by IDA and can  be found in the IDA folder.
+The disassembly was done with IDA Pro, the `LogitechWebcamComponent.framework` can be found in `LogitechWebcamComponent.framework/Libraries/libwebcamLib.dylib`.

 ## `LogitechWebcamComponent` Analysis: <br>

 ### Functions/ Exports:

 #### VCInterface_:
 Video Control Interface
 Resembles the standard Video Control Interface for basic configurations and oprerations with the camera.
 Logitech's

 #### ACL_ Interface: Bluetooth Protocol: